gcfacchi/TomAugspurger.github.io/content/dask-ml-announce.md

 for you.

 Have a look at the [issues](https://github.com/dask/dask-ml/issues) or propose a new one.
-I'd love to hear issues that' you've run into when scaling the "traditional" scientific python stack out to larger problems.
+I'd love to hear issues that you've run into when scaling the "traditional" scientific python stack out to larger problems.

 [docs]: http://dask-ml.readthedocs.io/en/latest/